DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforefocusset_event.md

 ### Description

-@short: fires before focus is set on a cell
+@short: Fires before focus is set on a cell

 ### Usage